$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Introduction and main results about integrable systems

-\begin{maintheorem}[Number of $p$-adic integrable local linear models, arbitrary dimension] Let $n$ be a positive integer. \letpprime.
-The number of local linear normal forms of $p$-adic analytic integrable systems on $2n$-dimensional $p$-adic analytic symplectic manifolds at a rank $0$ non-degenerate critical point, up to local linear symplectomorphisms centered at the critical point, grows asymptotically at least with
+\begin{maintheorem}[Number of $p$-adic integrable local models, arbitrary dimension] Let $n$ be a positive integer. \letpprime.
+The number of local normal forms of $p$-adic analytic integrable systems on $2n$-dimensional $p$-adic analytic symplectic manifolds at a rank $0$ non-degenerate critical point, up to local symplectomorphisms centered at the critical point, grows asymptotically at least with

-Explicitly, for any two partitions $P$ and $Q$ of $n$, any two $p$-adic analytic integrable systems on a $2n$-dimensional $p$-adic analytic manifold containing $f_{P,p}$ and $f_{Q,p}$, respectively, as a component of their corresponding local linear normal forms, are not equivalent by local linear symplectomorphisms centered at the origin, where $f_{P,p}$ is as given in Definition \ref{def:f}. \end{maintheorem}
+Explicitly, for any two partitions $P$ and $Q$ of $n$, any two $p$-adic analytic integrable systems on a $2n$-dimensional $p$-adic analytic manifold containing $f_{P,p}$ and $f_{Q,p}$, respectively, as a component, are not equivalent by local symplectomorphisms centered at the origin, where $f_{P,p}$ is as given in Definition \ref{def:f}. \end{maintheorem}

-\begin{remark} These results indicate that a global theory of $p$\--adic integrable systems, which will probably be based on gluing local models, will include a large number of phenomena which do not occur in the real case.
+\begin{remark} These results indicate that a global theory of $p$-adic integrable systems, which will probably be based on gluing local models, will include a large number of phenomena which do not occur in the real case.
 We have computed explicit lower bounds of the number of normal forms in Table \ref{table:num-integrable}. \end{remark}

+\begin{remark} The Weierstrass-Williamson theory of matrices has crucial applications in many areas including the theory of quantum states in quantum physics \cite{Gosson,SSM,WHTH}, hence this paper provides a new tool to further explore $p$-adic analogues of these applications in symplectic geometry and beyond. \end{remark}

-The field of $p$-adic geometry is extensive, see \cite{Schneider,SchWei} and the references therein. $p$-adic geometry is also fundamental in mathematical physics and the theory of integrable systems, see for example \cite{CrePel,Dragovich-quantum,Dragovich-harmonic,DKKV,GKPSW,PVW,VlaVol}.
+The field of $p$-adic geometry is extensive, see \cite{Schneider,SchWei} and the references therein.
+We recommend that readers consult Zelenov's article \cite{Zelenov} for a construction involving the $p$-adic numbers in the context of symplectic vector spaces, the $p$-adic Heisenberg group and the Maslov index; see also the article by Hu-Hu \cite{HuHu}. $p$-adic geometry is also fundamental in mathematical physics and the theory of integrable systems, see for example \cite{CrePel-JC,Dragovich-quantum,Dragovich-harmonic,DKKV,GKPSW,PVW,VlaVol}.
 For an introduction to different aspects of symplectic geometry, including its relations to mechanics and Poisson geometry, we refer to the survey articles \cite{Eliashberg,Pelayo-hamiltonian,Weinstein-symplectic,Weinstein-Poisson} and the books \cite{BatWei,Cannas,HofZeh,MarRat,McDSal,OrtRat}.
-The Weierstrass-Williamson theory of matrices has crucial applications in many areas including the theory of quantum states in quantum physics \cite{Gosson,SSM,WHTH}, hence this paper provides a new tool to further explore $p$-adic analogues of these applications in symplectic geometry and beyond.
+We believe that the ideas concerning local normal forms in this paper, in conjunction with \cite{GLSS}, could help establish a classification of line bundles over $p$-adic analytic symplectic manifolds.